chasefromm21/TouchID-Settings-For-non-TouchID-devices/README.md

 You need iFile or AFC2 or OpenSSH before you attempt this!
 Install it in Cydia (iFile comes with a trial but it's worth it!)

-**I HONESTLY RECOMMEND USERS TO ONLY USE IFILE AND NOT SSH OR AFC2, JUST FOR THE RECORD!**
+**I HONESTLY CONDONE AND RECOMMEND USERS TO ONLY USE IFILE - AND NOT SSH OR AFC2 - FOR NOW AND JUST FOR THE RECORD!**

 • 1: Go in to /Applications/Preferences.app (iOS 9/10 users must navigate to /System/Library/PrivateFrameworks/PreferencesUI.framework),